robinagandhi/swa/slides/lecture-4/include/design-for-software-se.md

 Testers often finds issues with threat model or missing details
 1. Is each threat mitigated?
 1. Are mitigations done right?
 (Assurance case, possibly)

+???
+When all threats are addressed, it is time to step back and think about validating the threat model. during Validation, we ask questions like:

+> Do the threats consider misuse cases?
+> Does the diagram match code/implementation?
+> Are enough threats enumerated?
+> Has Test / QA reviewed the model?
+Testers often finds issues with threat model or missing details
+> Is each threat mitigated?
+> Are mitigations done right?
+(Assurance case, possibly)

 ---